Kansas Tourism (This article was updated in November 2021)

-Where The pueblo-style ruins of El Cuartelejo are located in Scott County, on the grounds of Historic Lake Scott State Park, approximately 15 miles north of Scott City or 42 miles south of the junction where Interstate 70 crosses U.S. Route 83.
+The pueblo-style remains of El Cuartelejo are located in Scott Co, on the grounds of Lake Scott State Park, approximately 15 miles north of Scott City or 42 miles south of the junction where Interstate 70 crosses U.S. Route 83.

 Historic Lake Scott State Park

 This park features more than 1,000 acres of public land and includes boating, hiking and horseback riding.